artsy/gris/README.md

 ---

+### Caching

+You can use caching by including this module

+    include Gris::CacheKey

+in your ActiveRecord models, and then cache inside GET requests like this

+    offer_event =  Gris.cache.fetch(OfferEvent.cache_key_for(id)) do
+      OfferEvent.find(id)
+    end

 ### The name

 Gris is named for [Juan Gris](https://www.artsy.net/artist/juan-gris) (but also works in the wine-based word context of Grape and Napa).
 Cleverness!